variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-21-video-overview-of-the-5-elements-of-acupuncture-theory-can-you-guess-your-elemental-type.md

 ---
 title: >-
-  Overview of the 5 Elements of Acupuncture Theory: Can You Guess Your Elemental Type?
+  VIDEO: Overview of the 5 Elements of Acupuncture Theory: Can You Guess Your Elemental Type?
 date: 2018-06-21 01:24:00
 categories:
   - five-elements
   - videos
 tags:
   - 5-elements
-hero_image: /assets/images/heroes/sub-page-hero-example.jpg
+hero_image:
 search_engine_optimization:
   page_title: 'The 5 Elements of Acupuncture Theory: Can you Guess Your Elemental Type?'
   page_description: >-